CabraKill/generateApkFromAppBundle/README.md

 Or even when, for some reason like mine, the apk **APK** can't be directly generated from **flutter build apk**.

 ## Improvements or Suggestions 🚀:
+* Add an optional parameter to run on the current location
 * Make a script to download the bundletool
 * Make cross platform (installation and running)